ScottWe/solidity-1/tutorials/6_comp_invars.md

 compositional invariant.
 We used this insight to prove the correctness of a global client property.
 We also motivated a procedure to find compositional invariants.
-This concludes our three part series on the foundations of local reasoning. in the next tutorial, we will explore more challenging applications of local reasoning in smart contracts.
+This concludes our three part series on the foundations of local reasoning.
+In the next tutorial, we will explore more challenging applications of local reasoning in smart contracts.